 Creamy, thick, rich and wholesome vegan cashew mayo that's super easy to make and a healthier alternative to traditional mayonnaise.
 Tangy and smooth this oil-free, egg-free, dairy-free mayo goes on everything!

 Why you'll love this raw vegan mayonnaise with cashews

 - Egg-free, dairy-free, oil free healthy plant-based homemade vegan mayo.

 - Once the cashews are soaked it takes only 5 minutes to make!

-- This cashew mayonnaise is lower in calories and saturated fats than many classic mayonnaise or store-bought vegan mayo.
+- This cashew mayonnaise is lower in calories than many classic mayonnaise or store-bought vegan mayo.

 - Cashews have a neutral flavor and can be whipped up to a creamy texture that makes this plant-based mayo completely versitile.

 - The cashew mayo can be blended with a magic bullet blender, high-speed blender or hand-held immersion blender.

 - It will thicken while refrigerated and may need to be thinned further when ready to use.

 - Raw cashews: make the perfect base for this vegan mayonnaise.
 They have a neutral flavor which makes them suitable for adding a variation of flavors.
 They also blend very creamy after being soaked and plumped.